Institutional Use Guidelines for Social Media

 The Adelphi logo cannot be modified or used for personal endorsements, and the Adelphi name cannot be used to promote a product, cause, political party or candidate.
 Respect Adelphi.
 Remain professional and in good taste, and protect Adelphi’s institutional voice.
 As a representative of Adelphi, avoid pranks and postings that could be misinterpreted.
 Ask your supervisor or IMG if you are unsure.
 Respect university time and property—Adelphi computers and time on the job are reserved for University-related business.

 Social media sites are designed for two-way communication, and content contributed to a social media site may encourage comments or discussion of opposing ideas.
 As an administrator, you can and should respond when relevant, but consider how your response may reflect on you, your department and the University.
 If you are unsure about posting something or responding to a comment, ask your supervisor.
-You may remove comments libelous or offensive by standards of the Adelphi community, but do not censor posts with which you personally disagree.
+You may remove comments libelous, phishing or that violate the Social Media Policy, but do not censor posts with which you personally disagree.
 Also, avoid criticizing other people and institutions.
 Doing so may alienate you from your audience, reflect poorly on Adelphi or escalate into a conflict.

 Get the facts straight before posting them on social media sites.
 When possible, link back to the original source.
+On Instagram, you cannot put functional links in the post.
+Make use of the link in your bio or, if appropriate, make use of the story and link from there.
 Review content for grammatical and spelling mistakes.
 If you make an error, correct it quickly and visibly.
 This will earn you respect in the online community.

 Connecting to other social media members and sites builds credibility and community but could also give the unintended impression that your site endorses a certain cause, group or person.
 Consider carefully who you “friend,” “follow,” link to or allow into your site and to what extent you will allow comments.
 Help the Adelphi community stay connected by linking back to the Adelphi homepage and other Adelphi social media sites.
 When possible, link to an Adelphi news source instead of an outside source.